Hempstead, New York: Geography

-The western town line is the border of Queens County in New York City.
-Its northern border, with the town of North Hempstead and the town of Oyster Bay, is along the main line of the Long Island Rail Road and along Old Country Road in Garden City heading east towards the Wantagh Parkway.
+The western town line is Nassau County's border with Queens County in New York City.
+Its northern border, with the Town of North Hempstead and the town of Oyster Bay, is along the Main Line of the Long Island Rail Road and along Old Country Road in Garden City heading east towards the Wantagh Parkway.
 Its eastern border, also with the town of Oyster Bay, runs parallel to (and several hundred feet west of) Route 107.
 To the south is the Atlantic Ocean, off of Atlantic Beach, Lido Beach, Point Lookout, and Jones Beach, as well as the city of Long Beach.

 The most popular beach on the east coast of the United States, Jones Beach State Park, is located in Hempstead.
 The beach is a popular destination for Long Islanders and residents of New York.
 The beach itself receives approximately six million visitors per year.

 Communities

 The town of Hempstead contains 22 villages and 38 hamlets: